 - All unit identification tags, piping labels, operating manuals, maintenance checklist, and basic documentation are with the boiler(s).

 - All pipes have been flushed and strainers cleaned.

-- Piping insulation is complete (especially for outside piping).
+- Piping insulation and heat trace tape/controls (if equipped) are complete (especially for outside piping).

 - All electrical connections are tight including all ground connections.